newtonlb/scanner-snap/README.md

 ```
 sudo hciconfig hci0 up
 ```
 The next step is to connect the snap to the needed interfaces.
 Some interfaces may be automatically connected depending on your hardware.
-You can check their status by :
+You can check their connection status by :

 ```
 snap interfaces scanner